jmeis/v2-template/docs/compliance-ci-toolchain-setup.md

 | ![PR status checks](https://github.ibm.com/one-pipeline/docs/blob/master/assets/compliance-ci-toolchain/pr-checks.png) |
 | :--: |

-- Several status checks will run on your branch,  which can be set in you branch protection rules e.g.(`tekton/pr-compliance`)
+- Several status checks will run on your branch, which can be set in your branch protection rules e.g.(`tekton/code-branch-protection`)
+- Keep in mind, that at least one run is needed for github to list the status checks in Settings, to be able to mark them as required.
+Because of this, for the first time, pr pipeline will inevitably fail.
+Mark the status checks required and rerun the pr pipeline from the UI.

 **Run CI Pipeline**